maxc32/PL_Guessr/README.md

 React frontend and an Express backend

-Guess where each Premier League Stadium is located on a map.
+Guess where each Premier League Stadium is located on a map within 30 seconds.

 Using Google Maps API, street view and satellite view.